mozilla/data-docs/datasets/search.md

 Once you have proper permissions, you'll have access to a new source in re:dash called `Presto Search`.
-**You will not be able to access any of the search datasets via the standard `Presto` datasource**, even with proper permissions.
+**You will not be able to access any of the search datasets via the standard `Presto` data source**, even with proper permissions.

 # Terminology